 The packet also includes a data notebook for the students to track their progress which has been great for communicating progress during Parent/Teacher Conferences.
 The other two components are a grade book that I keep specifically for the grade level math standards along with lesson planning sheets I use for designing differentiated lessons for guided math instruction.

 - Each has only ten questions so they are quick and easy to correct.
+Only 5 for 1st grade!

 - They allow me to analyze which students need to work on a specific skill further.

-- Drive my instruction.
+- They drive my instruction.